Walking Alters Your Brain when You Suffer from Depression

 Something incredible is achieved in a variety of ways.

-- First of all, it seems that something known as “neurogenesis” creates new brain cells.
+- First of all, something known as “neurogenesis” creates new brain cells.

-- Your heart rate is regulated, the brain receives more oxygen, and it also favors the release of more pleasant, positive, and motivating neurochemicals.
+- Plus, your heart rate is regulated, your brain receives more oxygen, and it also favors the release of more pleasant, positive, and motivating neurochemicals.

-These benefits won’t be apparent on the first day or the second.
+However, these benefits won’t appear right away.
 You need to be consistent with your daily exercise routine.

 Just take a walk for a half an hour every day, remembering that these are “moments to yourself.”